 It is the responsibility of the faculty member(s) to notify the School Dean and the Grants Committee of the official submission of the proposal and to update the committee as to whether the grant is funded or declined.
-Any questions about the review process should be directed to the School Dean or to the Vice President for Academic Affairs.
+Any questions about the review process should be directed to the School Dean or to the Provost and Vice President.